Introduction

 The triangular and raised cosine membership functions are often sufficient to capture gradual transitions in numeric data.
 However, in some situations it is useful to have fuzzy sets that stay fully true (membership = 1) over a wider interval before decreasing again.
 This generalization corresponds to a trapezoidal fuzzy set, which can be seen as a triangle or raised cosine with a “flat top”.

-, trapezoids can be defined for both
+With partition(), trapezoids can be defined for both

-and "raisedcos"
+"triangle" and "raisedcos" methods by

 controlling how many consecutive break points constitute one fuzzy set